meililiu1019/meililiu1019.github.io/team/pin-zhang.md

 permalink: /people/pinzhang/
 ---
 # __Bio__
-[Meili (Mandy) Liu](https://cde.nus.edu.sg/cee/staff/zhangpin/) is the Post-Doctoral Associate under the [Presidential Young Professorship](https://www.nus.edu.sg/careers/nus-programmes/) in the Department of Civil and Environmental Engineering at University of Miami (UM).
-Before joining UM, Dr. Liu worked at the University of Cambridge as the Royal Society Newton International Fellow (2022-2024).
-She completed the Ph.D. from the Hong Kong Polytechnic University (PolyU) in 2022, including one year at the University of Oxford as a visiting scholar.
+[Meili (Mandy) Liu](https://cde.nus.edu.sg/cee/staff/zhangpin/) is a Post-doctoral Associate in the Civil & Architectural Engineering Department at University of Miami.
+Her research focuses on computational methods, especially the use of reactive molecular dynamics (MD) simulations, *ab initio* molecular dynamics (AIMD) simulations, Monte Carlo (MC) simulations, and machine learning (ML)to guide the development of novel infrastructure materials.
+Currently, Dr. Liu is focused on two specific reserch thrusts: 1）Modification of biochar; 2) Asphalt aging.

+Dr. Liu earned a joint Ph.D. in Chemistry, specializing in Physical Chemistry, from the University of California, Berkeley (UCB), and Beijing Normal University in December 2021.
+Since then, she has been a postdoctoral researcher at the University of Miami.

 # __PROFESSIONAL SERVICE__